CMHAAorg/cmhaa-website/site/content/about.md

   - type: friends_cmhaa
     friends_cmhaa_title: Expert advisors
-    friends_cmhaa_description: We are privileged to have leading thinkers in mental health from across Australia advising us.
+    friends_cmhaa_description: We are privileged to have leading thinkers in mental health advising us.
 These experts are recognised for their contribution to the alliance at an individual level rather than through their affiliation with any one organisation.
     friend:
       - friend_text: Ben Bars
       - friend_text: Michelle Baxter